John Hugo Loudon: Personal life

 In 1931 he married Marie van Tuyll van Serooskerken who became lady in waiting to Queen Wilhelmina and with whom he had four children.
-Later he married Charlotte Van Sminia.
+Later he married Charlotte van Sminia.

 Loudon spoke five languages and was a member of the Royal yacht Squadron.

+His niece Lydia Frederika Loudon was the wife of the Scottish businessman and politician Sir Jack Stewart-Clark.